 About the UBC Sauder principles and goals document

 This is a living document that has received feedback from members of faculty and staff, and student bodies.
-The document has been approved by Dean Helsley.

 This document represents the first component in our EDI Strategic Planning for the UBC Sauder School.
 The EDI Committee is currently working with our UBC Sauder Communities and the Dean’s Office to set clear actions and key performance indicators (KPIs) in this space, along with who is accountable for actions and timelines.
 This will serve to measure progress and to ensure accountability.